Alla Demidova

-Alla Sergeyevna Demidova (А́лла Серге́евна Деми́дова; born 29 September 1936, Moscow) is a Russian actress internationally acclaimed for the tragic parts in innovative plays staged by Yuri Lyubimov in the Taganka Theatre.
+Alla Sergeyevna Demidova (А́лла Серге́евна Деми́дова; born 29 September 1936) is a Russian actress internationally acclaimed for the tragic parts in innovative plays staged by Yuri Lyubimov in the Taganka Theatre.
 She was awarded the USSR State Prize (1977) and the Order of Merit for the Fatherland (twice, 2007, 2001).

-Biography
+Life and career

 Alla Demidova was born on 29 September 1936 in Zamoskvorechye, Moscow, and spent her early years at the Osipenko (now Sadovnicheskaya) Street.
 Her father Sergey Alekseyevich Demidov, an heir to the Russian industrialists' family, was jailed in 1932 in the course of the Great Purge, but soon got acquitted.
 In 1941 he joined the Red Army as a volunteer and was killed in action 1944, near Warsaw.
 Alla's mother, Aleksandra Dmitriyevna Demidova (née Kharchenko) was working at the Economy department of the Moscow University (later at its Cybernetics and economic programming section).
 Mother and daughter spent the World War II years in Vladimir, to the East of Moscow.
 "I received too little love from the people around me in those early years to remember them fondly," Demidova later confessed.
 She debuted as an actress on her school's amateur stage, enjoying her first taste of success.